chaneldemonblaze/MyLinks/README.md

 - Age verification gate (18+)
 - Custom animated shader background
 - Responsive design for mobile and desktop
-- Links to social media: OnlyFans, Instagram, TikTok
+- Links to social media: Instagram, TikTok, etc.

 ## How to Use
 1. Clone or download this repository.